eclab/edisyn/README.md

 ## Install and Run Edisyn

-Edisyn is cross-platform and will run on a variety of platforms (Windows, Linux) but I am personally developing on and for OS X.  I'd appreciate feedback and screenshots of it running on Windows and Linux so I can tweak things.
+Edisyn is cross-platform and will run on a variety of platforms (Windows, Linux) but I am personally developing on and for MacOS.
+I'd appreciate feedback and screenshots of it running on Windows and Linux so I can tweak things.

-### Installation and Running on OS X
+### Installation and Running on MacOS

 First install Edisyn from the [Edisyn.app.zip](https://cs.gmu.edu/~eclab/projects/edisyn/Edisyn.app.zip) file located in the "install" directory.
 Sadly, it's a whopping 70MB because it includes the Java VM.  :-(